seneca-cyber/principi/README.md

 If a module does not exist, you can roll your own, ask the community to roll the module, or pay us at Seneca Cyber to help you build it.

 ### Q. How does Principi Work?
 Simply run the command `principi --sync document.yml`, where document.yml is your principi governance as code file.
-Each principi file is made up of 4 primary components.
+Each principi file is made up of 3 primary components.

-1. **A principle definition** - What policy framework, and what control manages the provided and received data?

-2. **A provider definition** - Where are we collecting data from?
+1. **A provider definition** - Where are we collecting data from?
 Is it a finding or a policy?
 This information goes in here.

-3. **A receiver definition** - Where is that data going?
+2. **A receiver definition** - Where is that data going?

-4. **An Authentication definition** - What identity are we using to access providers and receivers?
+3. **An Authentication definition** - What identity(s) are we using to access providers and receivers?

 [Here is an example of a principi document](https://github.com/seneca-cyber/principi/blob/main/example.yml)